GoldenSBG/GoldenSBG/README.md

   _A feature-packed system to add creative challenges to Minecraft worlds!_

 - **All and Only Chests**
   _A unique Minecraft experience inspired by Bastighg’s videos.
-Try to play with only chests!_
+Collect all Items from Chests, which spawn in Structures!_

 - **SMP/Events Plugin**
   _Custom plugins to make every SMP session more memorable._